 So, a Period of Purple Crying campaign has been launched to create awareness about this *trying* time.

 They’ve created a website to fill you in on the details and have also started a Click for Babies knitting campaign to recruit knitters and crocheters across North America to make purple baby caps, which will be distributed to parents, along with information on the Period of Purple Crying.
 (I suppose purple earplugs are a choking hazard.)

 Hey now, it’s okay.

-Now, you may be reading this in terror thinking, “Oh great, now I have this horror to look forward to”, but this isn’t meant to frighten you, like my breastfeeding or after birth post, I’m never a fan of hiding the ugly to shelter unsuspecting parents of what *could* happen because if it *does* happen, you don’t feel prepared and you feel like you are the only one this is happening to.
-I have yet to meet a parent that didn’t have a witching hour in their house so you are not alone.
+You may be reading this in terror, thinking, “Oh great, now I have this horror to look forward to”, but this isn’t meant to frighten you.
+I don’t want you to feel unprepared or like you are the only one this is happening to.
+I have yet to meet a parent that didn’t have a witching hour in their house, so you are not alone.

-- Put the baby down in a safe place and go pee.
+- Put the baby down in a safe place (like a crib or even the floor) and go pee.
 Everything seems better when you’re sitting on the toilet.

 - Get earplugs.
 Again, just enough to take off the edge.

 - Try to sing Led Zepplin’s Immigrant Song so it sounds like your baby is taking the “AHhhaahhhhaaa” part.